-If the Shinkansen were used as the standard of measure for
+If the Shinkansen were used as the standard of measure for time spent on track, the course would be worth less credits than if a slower train were used. |

 In the days of rote memorization and regurgitation, time on task often was a good indicator for performance.
 However, in today's learning environment where we focus more on understanding and critical thinking, time on task doesn't always correlate to performance.
 In fact, some students who spend long hours on task still may not grasp a strong understanding of concepts and others, who spend little time, may.
 How, if at all, could we correlate credit hours to understanding rather than time spent on task?

-1. You raise a very good point about re-thinking the model of credit-based education which measures student learning in time (Carnegie credit hour) instead of demonstrated mastery.
+You raise a very good point about re-thinking the model of credit-based education which measures student learning in time (Carnegie credit hour) instead of demonstrated mastery.
 It will be interesting to follow the what is starting to move through higher education institutions which are looking at awarding competency-based degrees.

 ReplyDelete